 Mounting: The flag was mounted and framed within our own conservation department, which is led by expert staff.
 We take great care in the mounting and preservation of flags and have framed thousands of examples.

-The black-painted, hand-gilded, and distressed molding is Italian.
+The extraordinary, 3-part molding is constructed of wood, but has a finish that presents like antique iron.
 The background is 100% cotton twill, black in color, that was washed and treated for colorfastness.
 The glazing is U.V. protective acrylic.

 Condition: Check back or email me for full report.